classgraph/classgraph/README.md

 **Mechanism 1:**

-1. Create a FastClasspathScanner instance, [passing the constructor](#constructor) a whitelist of package prefixes to scan within (and/or a blacklist of package prefixes to ignore);
+a.
+Create a FastClasspathScanner instance, [passing the constructor](#constructor) a whitelist of package prefixes to scan within (and/or a blacklist of package prefixes to ignore, prefixed with `'-'`);
-2. Add one or more [`MatchProcessor`](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/matchprocessor) instances to the FastClasspathScanner by calling a `FastClasspathScanner#match...()` method on the FastClasspathScanner instance;
+b.
+Add one or more [`MatchProcessor`](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/matchprocessor) instances to the FastClasspathScanner by calling a `#match...()` method on the `FastClasspathScanner` instance;
-3. Optionally call 'FastClasspathScanner#verbose()` to give verbose output for debugging purposes; and
+c.
+Optionally call 'FastClasspathScanner#verbose()` to give verbose output for debugging purposes; and
-4. Call `FastClasspathScanner#scan()` to start the scan.
+d.
+Call `FastClasspathScanner#scan()` to start the scan.

 ```java
 // Java 7 version: